scala/scala3/docs/docs/reference/other-new-features/safe-initialization.md

 - Instantiate inner class and call methods on such instances during initialization
 - Capture fields in functions

-## Principles and Rules
+## Principles

 To achieve the goals, we uphold three fundamental principles:
 _stackability_, _monotonicity_ and _scopability_.

-Stackability means that objects are initialized in stack order: if the object `b` is created during the initialization of object `a`, then all fields of `b` should become initialized before or at the same time as `a`.
+Stackability means that all fields of a class are initialized at the end of the class body.
 Scala enforces this property in syntax by demanding that all fields are initialized at the end of the primary constructor, except for the language feature below:

 ``` scala
 var x: T = _